psymbio/e_asset_management/backend_documentation.md

 - CategoryAlreadyExistsException
 - CategoryNotFoundException

-- UserBannedTill (the user cannot acquire any assets if they are banned)
+- UserBannedException (the user cannot acquire any assets if they are banned) [the reason AssetNotAvailable does not exist is because we never show the user any already taken assets]

 # FDP
 - Object getInstance(int choice)